Rocky Road Ice Cream is a rich creamy homemade chocolate treat loaded with almonds and miniature marshmallows, made in an ice cream machine.

 - Whisk non-stop and bring to a simmer, then reduce heat to low.

-- Add 1/2 cup chocolate mixture in a very slow thin stream to the egg yolks while whisking quickly (do not stop whisking).
+- Add half of the chocolate mixture from the pot in a very slow thin stream to the egg yolk and sugar mix while whisking quickly to avoid cooking the eggs (do not stop whisking).

-- Pour the egg/chocolate mixture back into the pot slowly while whisking constantly.
+- Pour the egg/chocolate mixture back into the original pot with the remaining chooclate slowly while whisking constantly.

-- Turn off heat and whisk in chocolate until smooth.
+- Turn off heat and whisk until smooth.

 - Whisk heavy cream and vanilla into the chocolate mixture.